Uberspace/lab/source/guide_up1.rst

   upload.config.api_key = '<random_string_from_above>'

-If you want to, you can also edit the website footer and contact informations to your details in the same file:
+If you want to, you can also edit the website footer and contact information to your details in the same file:

 .. code-block:: none